-In eastern Democratic Republic of Congo, in the provinces of North and South Kivu, many women are victims of sexual violence because of the armed conflict that has been going on for more than 20 years because of coltan mines.
-Indeed, armed groups use rape as a weapon of war to drive people out of the region, to better exploit this famous mineral that is used in the manufacture of mobile phones.
+In the eastern Democratic Republic of Congo, in the provinces of North and South Kivu, many women are victims of sexual violence because of the armed conflict that has lasted more than 20 years because of the coltan mines.
+Indeed, armed groups use rape as a weapon of war to push people out of the region, to better exploit the famous ore that is used in the manufacture of mobile phones.

-Fragile mental health, anxiety, loss of self-esteem, suicidal thoughts, mutilation, these women are living through a nightmare.
-They have to struggle every day to get on with their lives and regain their self-confidence.
-How to relearn to love your body and accept yourself after being raped?
+Fragile mental health, anxiety, loss of self-esteem, suicidal thoughts, mutilation, these women live a nightmare.
+They must fight every day to resume the course of their lives and regain self-confidence.
+How to relearn how to love one’s body and accept oneself after being raped?

-Following his meeting with Dr. Denis Mukwege, a gynaecologist and human rights activist who works daily in the DRC to help rape victims.
-Bolewa Sabourin, a 33-year-old Franco-Congolese choreographer and artivist dancer (a mix of art and activist), decides in turn to support Dr. Mukwege by participating in his fight.
+Following his meeting with Dr. Denis Mukwege, a gynecologist and human rights activist, who works daily in the DRC to help victims of rape.
+Bolewa Sabourin, a 33-year-old French-Congolese choreographer and artivist dancer (mix of art and activist), decides to support Dr. Mukwege by participating in his fight.

-Instead of signing petitions, he decided to take immediate action to help these women victims of sexual violence.
-He launched a concrete project “Re-Creation” organized by the Loba association, which aims to help rape victims through dance.
-The aim was to allow them to put words to their sufferings, to help them to indulge themselves by mentally liberating themselves through dance workshops.
+Instead of signing petitions, he decides to take immediate action to help these women who are victims of sexual violence.
+He launches a concrete project “Ré-Création” organized by the association Loba, which aims to help victims of rape through dance.
+The goal was to allow them to put words on their sufferings, to help them to indulge in mentally freeing themselves through dance workshops.

-Dr. Denis Mukwege is doing an exceptional job in the DRC.
-It physically repairs young women who have suffered sexual violence.
-After being treated, they live in a boarding school in the Panzi Foundation, created by the doctor, where they are cared for by his team.
-We advise you to see the film “Man who repairs women” – La Angère d’Hippocrate by Thierry Michel and Colette Braeckman released in 2015.
+Dr. Denis Mukwege does an exceptional job in the DRC.
+It physically repairs young women who are suffering from sexual violence.
+After being treated, they live in boarding school in the Panzi Foundation, created by the doctor, where they are supported by his team.
+We advise you to see the movie “Man who repairs women” – The Anger of Hippocrates Thierry Michel and Colette Braeckman released in 2015.

-With his dance workshops, Bolewa Sabourin allows these women, aged 16 to 17, to reclaim their bodies, little by little to love her again, to escape for a short while.
-It is a therapeutic method to mentally heal these poor victims of the horror of these endless wars.
+With her dance workshops, Bolewa Sabourin allows these women aged 16 to 17 to reclaim their bodies, little by little to love her again, to escape for a short while.
+It is a therapeutic method to mentally cure these poor victims of the horror of these interminable wars.

-To raise awareness, he published an autobiographical book entitled “La rage de vivre”, co-written with journalist Balla Fofana.
+To raise awareness, he released an autobiographical book, entitled “The rage of life”, co-written with the journalist Balla Fofana.